 November 20, 1822, the National Course of D.C. hosted a famous battle between the North and South.
-James Harrison of Brunswick, Virginia, wagered $5,000 that his horse, Sir Charles, could beat New Yorker, Cornelius Van Ranst’s, American Eclipse, in a series of four-mile heats.
-National Course of D.C. hosted the event and put the track on the map.
-National was the best known track out of 10 or so that graced the Washington area from as early as the late 1700s.
-The National Course drew various crowds, from “the President of the U.S. to the beggar in his rags.”
-Sir Charles was the champion of Virginia and embodied the Southern ideal of elegance and speed.
-American Eclipse, a New York mare through and through, was built mostly for power and stamina.
-Before the race even started, Sir Charles injured himself in a trial run.
+James Harrison of Brunswick, Virginia, wagered $5,000 that his horse, Sir Charles, could beat New Yorker Cornelius Van Ranst’s American Eclipse, in a series of four-mile heats.
+National Course of D.C. hosted the event which put the track on the map.
+National was the best known track out of 10 or so that graced the Washington, D.C. area from as early as the late 1700s.
+The National Course drew various crowds, from “the U.S. President to the beggar in his rags.”
+Virginian Sir Charles embodied the Southern ideal of elegance and speed.
+American Eclipse, a New York mare through and through, had the power and stamina.
+Before the race started, Sir Charles injured himself in a trial run.
 Harrison agreed to pay the forfeit and decided to put Sir Charles through at least one heat with American Eclipse.
-Sir Charles lost badly, breaking down in the last portion of the race, giving American Eclipse a comfortable victory.
+Sir Charles lost badly.

-November 20, 1861, George W. Johnson became the first Kentucky governor for the Confederate States of America.
-Johnson served less than a year, when he died at the Battle of Shiloh in 1862.
+November 20, 1861, George W. Johnson became the 1st Kentucky governor for the Confederate States of America.
+Johnson served less than a year when he died at the 1862 Battle of Shiloh.
 The rebel government had two governors and disbanded shortly after the war.

 November 20, 1919, Maj.
-August Belmont, Jr., announced that Fair Play would stay in Kentucky at his Nursery Stud, after selling him for $100,000 to G.A.
+August Belmont, Jr., announced that Fair Play would stay in Kentucky at his Nursery Stud after selling him for $100,000 to G.A.
 Cochran of New York.
-August also received the right to breed 10 mares to him.
-Fair Play was the leading sire in North America of 1920, 1924 and 1927, and the leading broodmare sire of 1931, 1934 and 1938.
-He was inducted into the National Museum of Racing and Hall of Fame in 1956.
+August also received the right to breed ten mares to him.
+Fair Play lead the sire rankings in North America in 1920, 1924, and 1927, and the leading broodmare sire in 1931, 1934, and 1938.
+Members inducted him into the National Museum of Racing and Hall of Fame in 1956.
 Fair Play is best known for siring Man o’ War.

-Thanksgiving Day, November 20, 1941, the Harrodsburg Tankers landed in the Philippines.
-On December 7, 1941, Japan attacked Pearl Harbor and only hours later they began an attack on the Philippines.
-The Harrodsburg Tankers, along with the allied forces, fought the Japanese valiantly without reinforcements or resupply until ordered to surrender in April 1942.
-Those who could not escape to Corregidor were in the infamous “Bataan Death March.”
-They were all eventually taken prisoner of war.
-Only 37 of the original 66 Kentucky Guard Members from Harrodsburg survived Japanese captivity.
+On the Philippines Thanksgiving Day, November 20, 1941, the Harrodsburg Tankers landed on the island country.
+On December 7, 1941, hours after Japan attacked Pearl Harbor, Japan attacked the Philippines.
+The Harrodsburg Tankers and the allied forces fought the Japanese bravely without reinforcements or resupply until 66 Tankers surrendered in April 1942 in the infamous “Bataan Death March.”
+Only 37 of the original 66 Harrodsburg, Kentucky Guard Members survived Japanese captivity.

-Localtonians wishes a Happy Birthday to Danville native Craig Yeast, born in 1976.
-Coach Yeast has been the head football coach at Kentucky Wesleyan since 2018.
-He played in the NFL with the Bengals and the Jets and played for UK, from 1995 to 1998.
-When he graduated, Yeast was the all-time leader in career receptions in SEC history with 208 and was second in career receiving yards with 2,899.
+Localtonians wish a Happy Birthday to Danville native Craig Yeast, born in 1976.
+A Bengal and a Jet, Craig played for UK from 1995 to 1998.
+When he graduated, Yeast was the all-time leader in career receptions in SEC history with 208 and 2nd in career receiving yards with 2,899.
 In 2018, Yeast Kentucky Wesleyan College in Owensboro hired him as the head coach.
 He resigned in 2022 to become the head coach at Mercer County in his hometown.